IBM/SystemML_Usage/README.md

 # Steps

-Follow these steps to setup and run this developer journey.
+Follow these steps to setup and run this Code Pattern.
 These steps are described in detail below.

 1. [Sign up for the Data Science Experience](#1-sign-up-for-the-data-science-experience)
 2. [Create the notebook](#2-create-the-notebook)